Vedavarshith868/Markdown-to-HTML/README.md

 ![image](https://github.com/user-attachments/assets/ffd69b9b-fa17-4b52-992e-8b9ca676f544)

-Before processing, the code checks if the HTML conversion for this file is already cached in Redis.
+Before processing, the code checks if the HTML conversion for this file is already cached in Redis database.
 If it is, it returns the cached HTML directly.

 ![image](https://github.com/user-attachments/assets/0686fee8-6183-4c88-8455-ab7359e079aa)